Staff Bonuses/Director Fees

 These expenses may be tax deductible prior to payment, as long as you are committed to paying these amounts.
 You will need to quantify the amounts, inform the staff and keep evidence of this decision prior to 30 June.
 Remember to deduct Pay-as-you-go (PAYG) Withholding and, in most cases, superannuation contributions will also need to be paid on these amounts.

-For an employer to be entitled to claim a deduction for superannuation contributions, the contribution must be made (i.e. received by the superannuation fund) on or before 30 June.
+To claim a deduction in the current financial year, superannuation contribution must be made (i.e. received by the superannuation fund) on or before 30 June.
 Remember, allow extra time when using a clearing house.